Becquerel Prize

-The Becquerel Prize is a prize to honour scientific, technical or managerial merits in the field of photovoltaic solar energy.
+The European Becquerel Prize for Outstanding Merits in Photovoltaics (or in short the Becquerel Prize) is a prize to honour scientific, technical or managerial merits in the field of photovoltaic solar energy.
 It has been established in 1989 by the European Commission at the occasion of the 150th anniversary of a groundbreaking experiment by Alexandre-Edmond Becquerel, also known as Edmond Becquerel, in which he discovered the photovoltaic effect.
 The prize is awarded to a single individual who is recognized for continuous achievements in the field of photovoltaic energy conversion.
 The prize is primarily a European award but not restricted exclusively to European citizens.
 The prize is granted by the European Commission.
 The Becquerel Prize Committee selects the individual to be honoured.

-The prize is awarded periodically at the annual European Photovoltaic Solar Energy Conference.
+The prize is awarded periodically at the annual European Photovoltaic Solar Energy Conference (EU PVSEC).

 Prize winners

 The Becquerel Prize Committee lists the following winners: